-The system can be switched off into one of the three states:
+The system can be switched off into one of the two states:

 - Shutdown: the entire system is shut down.
-Full shutdown is recommended if the system is not intended to be used for a whole day or longer. - Standby mode: In Standby mode most of the system is powered down, but a certain portion of the system remains energized.
-Standby mode allows a shorter reboot time when the system is used on a daily basis or moved from one place to another. - Transportation mode: When AC power is interrupted, the main screen and keyboard are powered down.
+Full shutdown is recommended if the system is not intended to be used for a whole day or longer. - Transportation/Standby mode: most of the system is powered down, but a certain portion of the system remains energized.
+This mode allows a shorter reboot time when the system moved from one place to another.
+Also, when AC power is interrupted, the main screen and keyboard are powered down.
 The touch panel and the rest of the system is still powered by an internal battery.
-When AC power is resumed, the system will turn ON in less than 5 seconds ('Using Transportation mode' on page 3-52).

-Battery performance may degrade over time and limit the use of transportation mode.
-In case the battery can not be fully charged, or can not support transportation mode for more than 20 minutes please arrange for service of the battery.

-NOTE: In case of total lockup of the system, hold the on/off button down a few seconds to turn the system off.
+When AC power is resumed, the system will turn ON in less than 5 seconds ('Using Transportation mode' on page 3-51). - NOTE: Battery performance may degrade over time and limit the use of transportation mode.
+In case the battery can not be fully charged, or can not support transportation mode for more than 20 minutes please arrange for service of the battery. - NOTE: In case of total lockup of the system, hold the on/off button down a few seconds to turn the system off.